Finishing Techniques

 The application of waterborne products can be adapted to all technologies

-Waterborne materials can be applied by spraying, pouring, pouring, flow-coating or by hand with a brush, sponge or roller.
+Water-thinnable materials can be applied by spraying, pouring, pouring, flow-coating, flow-coating or by hand, brush, sponge or roller.

-When there are finishing lines, changing products is more complicated but not impossible.
-Often it is not possible to use the same finishing line and some adaptations or component changes are necessary.
-But together with the supplier of the finishing line and the supplier of varnishes and paints solutions can be identified.
+When finishing lines are available, changing products is more complicated, but not impossible.
+It is often not possible to use the same finishing line as some adaptations or component changes are necessary.
+But together with the supplier of the finishing line and the supplier of varnishes and paints, solutions can be found.

-In the case of manual finishing things are simpler.
-The first requirement is a stainless steel application gun or pump.
-There must also be a heated and well-ventilated drying area.
-Ventilation is a very important condition when finishing with waterborne products, even more important than a higher temperature.
+Hand finishing is simpler.
+The first requirement is a stainless steel spray gun or pump.
+There must also be a heated and well-ventilated space for drying the parts.
+Ventilation is very important when finishing with waterborne products, even more important than a higher temperature.

-The point to remember is that waterborne finishing doesn't always mean organic or ecological finishing.
-It solves the problem of fire protection and emissions of volatile organic compounds, but it does not necessarily solve other environmental or personal protection problems.
-For that, you need to study the safety data sheets of the products, which indicate the hazardous components and possible risks.
+The point to remember is that waterborne finishing does not always mean an organic or eco-friendly finish.
+It solves the problem of protection against fire and emissions of volatile organic compounds, but it does not necessarily solve the other problems related to the environment or the protection of people.
+To do this, you need to study the product safety data sheets, which indicate the hazardous components and possible risks.

 About the author